dado1996/fs-fintech-test/notes.md

 Message:
 Dear customer.
 We are really sorry for what you're experiencing regarding transfers between users.
 We'll work as soon as possible to

+# Scenario 5

+Problem: The withdrawal action doesn't permanently change the balance of the account

+Causes:

+- There are no services that withdraw from the balance in the database
+- No fetching methods that call the backend

+Fixes:

+- Implement a withdraw service in the backend
+- Create a fetch function to call the withdraw endpoint

+Message:
+Dear customer.
+We're currently having issues with the processing of the withdrawals of the user accounts.
+We're working on a solution that involves rewriting the withdraw service and create a link to the service so the client connects succesfully